Rays as Pixels: Learning A Joint Distribution of Videos and Camera Trajectories

-Recovering camera parameters from images and rendering scenes from novel viewpoints have long been treated as separate tasks in computer vision and graphics.
-This separation breaks down when image coverage is sparse or poses are ambiguous, since each task needs what the other produces.
+Recovering camera parameters from images and rendering scenes from novel viewpoints have been treated as separate tasks in computer vision and graphics.
+This separation breaks down when image coverage is sparse or poses are ambiguous, since each task depends on what the other produces.
 We propose Rays as Pixels, a Video Diffusion Model (VDM) that learns a joint distribution over videos and camera trajectories.
-We represent each camera as dense ray pixels (raxels) and denoise them jointly with video frames through a Decoupled Self-Cross Attention mechanism.
-A single trained model handles three tasks: predicting camera trajectories from video, jointly generating video and camera trajectory from input images, and generating video from input images along a target camera trajectory.
-Because the model can both predict trajectories from a video and generate views conditioned on its own predictions, we evaluate it through a closed-loop self-consistency test, demonstrating that its forward and inverse predictions agree.
-Notably, trajectory prediction requires far fewer denoising steps than video generation, and even a few denoising steps suffice for self-consistency.
-We report results on pose estimation and camera-controlled video generation.
+To our knowledge, this is the first model to predict camera poses and do camera-controlled video generation within a single framework.
+We represent each camera as dense ray pixels (raxels), a pixel-aligned encoding that lives in the same latent space as video frames, and denoise the two jointly through a Decoupled Self-Cross Attention mechanism.
+A single trained model handles three tasks: predicting camera trajectories from video, generating video from input images along a pre-defined trajectory, and jointly synthesizing video and trajectory from input images.
+We evaluate on pose estimation and camera-controlled video generation, and demonstrate the model's self-consistency: its predicted poses and the renderings conditioned on those poses agree.
+Ablations against Plücker embeddings confirm that representing cameras in a shared latent space with video is substantially more effective.

 At training time, input images, videos, and their ray (raxel) images are encoded by a frozen VAE and concatenated along the token axis as source latents, sparse target latents, and video target latents.
 We add noise and denoise the joint sequence with a DiT backbone that uses a decoupled self-cross attention block.
 At inference time, the same model supports three modes depending on which latents are given vs. noised: (i) input image → video + camera motion, (ii) input images + camera motion → video, and (iii) input video → camera motion.
 For more detail, please reference the paper.